-A High-Frequency Acoustic Recording Package (HARP) was deployed from May 2019 to May 2020 to detect marine mammal and anthropogenic sounds in the Navy's Virginia Capes Range Complex offshore from Norfolk Canyon (NFC).
-The HARP was deployed 75 nm offshore in approximately 857 m of water.
+A High-frequency Acoustic Recording Package (HARP) was deployed from June 2021 to May 2022 to detect marine mammal and anthropogenic sounds in the Navy's Virginia Capes Range Complex offshore from Norfolk Canyon (NFC).
+Over 300 days were recorded, but a faulty hydrophone connection in September reduced the useable acoustic data to ~3 months.
+The HARP was deployed 75 nm offshore in approximately 1,050 m water depth.
 The HARP recorded sound in the frequency band 10 Hz-100 kHz.
 Data analysis consisted of analyst scans of long-term spectral averages (LTSAs) and spectrograms, and automated computer algorithm detection when possible.
-Three frequency bands were analyzed for marine mammal vocalizations and anthropogenic sounds: (1) Low-frequency, between 10-500 Hz, (2) Mid-frequency, between 1,000-5,000 Hz, and (3) High-frequency, between 5-100 kHz.
+Three frequency bands were analyzed for marine mammal vocalizations and anthropogenic sounds: (1) Low-frequency, between 10-1,000 Hz, (2) Mid-frequency, between 1,000-5,000 Hz, and (3) High-frequency, between 5-100 kHz.

-Ambient sound levels of 80-85 dB re $1~\mu Pa^2$ / Hz were observed around 30-60 Hz, predominantly due to basin-wide commercial shipping.
-Peaks in spectrum levels at 20 Hz from mid-September 2019 to early March 2020 were related to the seasonally increased presence of fin whales.
-Sound levels at 200-1000 Hz were higher during winter, related to wind and wave noise from higher sea states.
+Ambient sound levels of 80--85 dB re 1 $\mu$ Pa2 / Hz were observed around 30-60 Hz, predominantly due to basin-wide commercial shipping.

 Several known odontocete species were detected.
-Cuvier's beaked whale detections were found throughout the recording period but were highest in December 2019.
-Gervais'/ True's beaked whale echolocation clicks were detected throughout the recording period but were highest in June and August 2019 and in February 2020.
-Sowerby's beaked whale echolocation clicks were detected throughout the recording period but were highest in April 2020.
-Kogia spp. echolocation clicks were found in low numbers throughout the recording period but were highest in September 2019.
+Cuvier's beaked whale detections were found throughout the recording period in low numbers but were highest in mid-July 2021.
+Gervais'/ True's beaked whale echolocation clicks were detected twice in August and for less than an hour in September 2021.
+Sowerby's beaked whale echolocation clicks were detected in low numbers and occurring only in mid-July and mid-September 2021.
+Kogia spp. echolocation clicks were found in low numbers throughout the recording period but were highest in September 2021.

 Three types of anthropogenic sounds were identified.
-Low-Frequency Active sonar (LFA) events were detected infrequently with five events occurring in July and December 2019 and in March and April 2020.
-Mid-Frequency Active sonar (MFA) was detected intermittently throughout the recording period but was highest in September 2019.
-Explosions were detected intermittently with a total of 275 explosions during the recording period and detections highest in late October 2019.
+Low-Frequency Active (LFA) sonar events were detected 12 times, with six events occurring in July 2021 and six events occurring in September 2021.
+Mid-Frequency Active (MFA) sonar events were detected intermittently throughout the recording period but were highest in August 2021.
+Explosions were detected intermittently, with a total of 66 explosions during the recording period and a peak in late July 2021.